 Free and Appropriate Education

-IDEA guarantees that each student with a disability will have available a free and appropriate public education (FAPE).
+IDEA guarantees that each student with a disability will have a free and appropriate public education (FAPE) available to him/her.
 FAPE refers to special education and related services that:

 - Have been provided at public expense, under public supervision and direction, and without charge